qscat/qscat/docs/source/manual/tabs/shorelines.rst

       :local:
       :depth: 2

-The :menuselection:`Shorelines Tab` allows the user to select and load the shorelines to be used for the analysis.
+The :guilabel:`Shorelines Tab` allows the user to select and load the shorelines to be used for the analysis.

 .. _figure_tab_shorelines: